 4. Lies about childhood folklore (we’re talking to you, Tooth Fairy)

 Here’s one type of fib you can relax about.
-It’s not damaging to play along with childhood fantasies of Santa Claus, the Tooth Fairy, the Easter Bunny or an imaginary friend.
+There’s no harm in playing along with childhood fantasies of Santa Claus, the Tooth Fairy, the Easter Bunny or an imaginary friend.
 In fact, believing in these things is developmentally appropriate for young children.
-Imaginative play is how children develop their understanding of the real world, Wonders says.
+Imaginative play is how children develop their understanding of the real world, Wonders tells us.

 That said, it’s best to avoid manipulating children into good behavior by telling them they’re being watched.

 That’s how Ergle and her husband do it: “We don’t connect it to behavior.
 The Elf on the Shelf isn’t reporting to Santa.
 We’d rather that come intrinsically; they’re just expected to make good choices.”